evanworks/little-world/README.md

 Fun fact: I took a "short break"

 * Somehow readded things spawning on top of each other???
-* Zoomed in the camera, made the world twice as large (just kidding i gave up)
+* Zoomed in the camera, made the world twice as large (just kidding i gave up and died inside)
 * added rotation during building (somehow easier than scaling an html elementttttttttttttttt)
 * changed masonry to "floor" and made it non-collidable